To Better Serve SMR: Separate Seasonal and Full-Time Owners

 Separation is the Next Step of The Continuous Evolution of Skyline Mountain Resort

-Skyline Mountain Resort has a history of continuous change to meet the growth and evolving needs of its members.
-As the number of full-time residents continues to increase, so does the need for a structure that better reflects and supports their day-to-day realities—making this separation a logical next step in the community’s ongoing evolution.
-While meaningful change often takes time, this movement will continue to gain understanding and support, and in time, it will become clear that separation represents the most practical and beneficial path forward for all parties involved.
+Skyline Mountain Resort has a history of continuous change to meet the growth and evolving needs of its members, and as the number of full-time residents continues to increase, so does the need for a structure that better reflects and supports their day-to-day realities, making separation a logical next step in the community’s ongoing evolution.
+Momentum is clearly building, with well over 100 members, including many seasonal residents, recognizing that Skyline Mountain Resort has outgrown the original "one size fits all" governance model established by Sports Haven International.
+It is encouraging to see a growing number of members acknowledge that the community has evolved beyond its initial structure and that thoughtful change is both necessary and inevitable.
+While meaningful change takes time, this movement will continue to gain understanding and support, and when the different needs are fully considered, it becomes clear that separation is not only reasonable, but ultimately the most fair and practical path forward for all involved.

 The Origins of SMR